Elagabalus (with Kit Heyam)

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-Learn more about Yunte Huang and his books at yuntehuang.com.
+Learn more about Avery and her books at averycunninghamauthor.com

 Support Vulgar History on Patreon